-Shooting Dalhousie Castle wedding photos is a real treat.
+Photographing a Dalhousie Castle wedding is always a real treat.
 Helen and Bram had exclusive use of this beautiful Midlothian wedding venue for their wedding day.
 This lovely couple could have chosen anywhere in the World to get married, but like many international couples, they fell in love with the history, beauty and exclusivity of Dalhousie Castle.

 Family and friends from around the World had gathered for the union of Helen and Bram.
 And it was a truly international feel to this amazing wedding day.
 Helen was born in America to Swiss parents and Bram is Belgian.
 It was great to see a few guests wearing traditional Swiss outfits and at times it felt quite surreal to be in a Scottish Castle listening to so many people speaking German!

 My day began with coverage of the preparations.
 I love it when a couple both get ready at the same wedding venue.
 This allows me to cover both preparations and get a beautifully balanced story of the day.
 Helen was getting ready in the highest part of the castle, a room with exquisite natural lighting.

 I loved Helen’s bridal wear.
 A beautiful pair of handmade orange silk boots really contrasted with the elegant vintage wedding dress.
 Helen’s look was completed with a gorgeous elegant headpiece.
 Bram sourced his 1920’s suit from a charity shop.
 The combination of Helen and Bram’s choice of clothing looked fantastic, they have great individual taste which made for lovely unique wedding photos.

 The Humanist wedding ceremony was held in Dalhousie’s private Chapel.
 A highlight of the ceremony was the delivery of the wedding rings by an owl, which swooped over the guest’s heads and onto the best man’s gauntleted hand.